 In the wake of a horrific mass shooting, most of the media will try to report the graphic nature of these senseless acts of violence as sensitively as possible.
-Out of respect for the victims and their loved ones, sharing photos or videos of the crime scene are often discouraged.
+Out of respect for the victims and their loved ones, sharing photos or videos of the crime scene is often discouraged.
 But the students behind the #MyLastShot campaign want the opposite done if they're ever victims of gun violence — they want the world to see the photos of the grim reality of this nation's epidemic of gun violence and the innocent lives it has claimed.

 The gun violence prevention project #MyLastShot was started by activists and students from Columbine High School in Littleton, Colorado, where 13 people were murdered in a mass shooting on April 20, 1999.
 Since then, mass shootings have become deadlier and have been happening more frequently, according to a data analysis from The Washington Post, which noted that in recent years, on average, a mass shooting has occurred roughly every 47 days in the United States.